DavidOberholzer/SwaggerReactAdminGenerator/README.md

 Also note the presence of `enum` in a property will change the component.
 The following types/formats have supported React Admin components and are shown in the table below.

-*NOTE: date-time formats are not supported as of yet.
-(Working on it)*
+*NOTE: date-time inputs are custom and require the following NPM packages:*
+* "material-ui-pickers": "^1.0.0-rc.14"
+* "date-fns": "2.0.0-alpha.16" (exact version!)

 | Type/Format     | Field Component  | Input Component  |
 | ----------------| -----------------| -----------------|